After someone dies

 Registering the death

-The doctor will usually give you information about how to register your relative or friend’s death when they give you the medical certificate of cause of death (MCCD).
+The doctor, nurse or bereavement staff will usually give you information about how to register your relative or friend’s death.
+This can be done after the medical certificate of cause of death (MCCD) form has been emailed to the registrar.

-You will register the death with the Registrar of Births, Marriages, and Deaths.
-This has to be done within 5 days (in England, Wales, and Northern Ireland) or 8 days (in Scotland), unless it has been referred to the coroner or procurator fiscal.
+You will register the death with the registrar of births, marriages and deaths.
+This must be done within 5 days (in England, Wales and Northern Ireland) or 8 days (in Scotland), unless it has been referred to the coroner or procurator fiscal.

-Some registrars’ offices have an appointment system, so call and check before you go.
+Registrars’ offices are also called register offices or registry offices.
+Some have an appointment system, so call and check before you go.
+You can find your nearest registry office online.

-You can get the telephone number for the registrars’ office:
+You can get the phone number for the registrar’s office:

 Things to take with you include:

-• your relative or friend’s birth certificate, and their marriage certificate if they had one
+• their birth certificate, and certificate of marriage or civil partnership, if they had one

 • details of any state benefits they were getting